molgenis/capice/README.md

 __Installation on Windows systems is as of current not possible.
 Please refer to UNIX like systems (iOS or Linux) or use the [Windows subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 You may also use the Singularity image of CAPICE found [here](https://download.molgeniscloud.org/downloads/vip/images/).__

+### SpliceAI

+CAPICE requires additional VEP plugin [SpliceAI](https://m.ensembl.org/info/docs/tools/vep/script/vep_plugins.html#spliceai).
+Files for SpliceAI can be found [here] after creating an account (for free).
+In order to obtain the SNV and Indel files you must apply for the `Predicting splicing from primary sequence` project (should be free).
+The link to apply can be found within the VEP [SpliceAI](https://m.ensembl.org/info/docs/tools/vep/script/vep_plugins.html#spliceai) plugin descrition.
+The files can then be found within the `Predicting splicing from primary sequence` project -> ANALYSES -> genome_scores_v`X` -> FILES -> genome_scores_v`X` (where `X` is the latest version).

 ## Usage